Therapeutic Apheresis Services (TAS)

 Therapeutic Apheresis Services (TAS) provides over 1200 patients each year with access to a portfolio of therapies using technology that exchanges, removes, or collects certain components within the blood.

-TAS delivers its services from six therapeutic units that are based within NHS Trusts and which operate an outpatient model for non-acute patient procedures.
+TAS delivers its services from eight therapeutic units that are based within NHS Trusts and which operate an outpatient model for non-acute patient procedures.

 Units are located in the following NHS Trusts: